raasakh/BitcoinAddressGenerator/README.md

 ## Contributions

-Contributions to **BitcoinKeyGenerator** are highly welcomed and appreciated.
+Contributions to **BitcoinAddressGenerator** are highly welcomed and appreciated.
 Whether it's reporting bugs, suggesting improvements, your input is valuable.

 ## Help us